Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. Schedule demos with vendors.

 When speaking with vendors, make sure you tell them exactly what you want your system to do.
-That way, they’ll be able to inform you if their system has the features you actually require.
+Share details such as your average call volume, peak hours, integration requirements with existing systems, and whether you need omnichannel support for email, chat or social media.
+That way, they’ll be able to confirm if their system has the features you actually require.

-Ask for a free demo.
-Ask the rep to take you through the software and how it works.
-This is the ideal opportunity for them to show how easy or hard it is to use the features you want.
+Ask for a free demo and have the rep take you through the software to show how it works.
+This is the ideal opportunity for them to show how easy it is to use the features you want.

 3. Sign up for free trials.

-Many call center software providers offer a free trial allowing you access to their platform from a limited number of points.
-Trials are generally limited to making and receiving calls from a handful of numbers, although you’ll get a chance to familiarize yourself with the operating dashboards.
+Many call center software providers offer a free trial that gives you access to their platform for a limited number of users.
+Most trials last between 14 and 30 days and typically include core features like call routing, basic reporting and CRM integration capabilities.
+Trials are generally limited to making and receiving calls from a handful of numbers, but they still give you a chance to familiarize yourself with the main dashboards.

-It’s a good idea to make sure to involve your supervisors and agents in the free trial, too.
-This way, they get a chance to try the system and assess how intuitive it is.
+Make sure to involve your supervisors and agents in the free trial, too.
+This lets them try the system and assess how intuitive it is.

 4. Compare the products.

 Take some time to compare the products.
 You’ll want to look at the price quotes provided to see which product best fits your budget.
-Also, look at the features to make sure that the product you choose meets your call center demands.
+Pay attention to contract terms, as some vendors require annual commitments while others offer month-to-month flexibility.
+Be sure to factor in hidden costs like setup fees, employee training and additional integrations.
+Review the features as well to ensure the product you choose meets your call center needs.

 5 things to look for when choosing call center software

 There are dozens of call center software providers serving a rapidly growing number of American businesses.
-Keep an eye out for the following five features when choosing call center software.
+Keep an eye out for the following five features and factors when choosing call center software.

 1. Ease of initial deployment and future scalability